hergaiety/blog/source/_posts/getting_started_gets_better_with_you.md

 ---
 title: Getting Started Gets Better With You
-subtitle: Transform company culture by transforming a lesser onboarding experience into a great one for future hires.
+description: Transform company culture by transforming a lesser onboarding experience into a great one for future hires.
 date: 2017/03/16
 tags:
   - Workplace